schooolman/home-dashboard-app/README.md

 * Set up Sass
 * refactor CSS to Sass
 * Look into text message to do list functionality
+* To do list store tasks in firebase

 ## Integrating a messaging system into the app